crojure/grate/README.md

 familiar languages and tools would not.

 1. Fun! - Coding off hours is more fun using stuff you don't use in your day job.
-1. Familiarity - Using Clojure for this helps me figure out if I would enjoy using on a daily basis.
+1. Familiarity - Using Clojure for this helps me figure out if I would enjoy using it on a daily basis.
-1. Flexibility - Show I can spend a weekend using Clojure tools and become effective.
+1. Flexibility - Show I can spend a weekend using Clojure tools and become effective with no practical experience.

 ## Usage